 Most of us have experienced burnout at least once in our lives.
 Suddenly, getting through a normal day becomes completely exhausting (mentally and physically), and you feel like you have no fuel left in the tank for anything.
 Typical burnout is usually the result of overworking, excess stress, and not enough sleep, plus a combination of lifestyle details like eating too much sugar or maybe even not getting enough calories.

-However, might be wondering how burnout is possible if you’ve already optimized every other aspect of your training and lifestyle, such as sleep and diet, and you’re not overly stressed.
+However, you might be wondering how burnout is possible if you’ve already optimized every other aspect of your training and lifestyle, such as sleep and diet, and you’re not overly stressed.
 Surprisingly, it turns out that even if you’re eating well and doing everything “correctly,” the problem could actually be stemming from something most of us overlook when it comes to performance: Essential minerals.

 Lack of Minerals Can Reduce Performance